Aurelield/Coffee-quality-Project/README.md

 Merging with other datasets, our analysis could answer other relevant questions:
 - Why are less bags sent for analysis year after year?
-- Why are sweetness and uniformity (quality measures) not considered as relevant variables for the total cup points?
+- Why are sweetness and uniformity (quality measures) not considered as relevant variables for the total cup points? (see EDA)
 - Why is 2016 the best year of harvest ?
 What happened during the other years ?

 ### In a larger way...

 In order to get a sample graded the coffee producer needs to make a payment to the CQI.
-One of the main questions that arise from this practice is to wonder what are the benefits for a coffee producer to be graded.
+In this case,  what are the benefits for a coffee producer to be graded?
 Is the farmer seeking a quality seal?
 Or does the farmer maybe need to reach a minimum grading to be eligible to be considered for export?
-These considerations make us believe that the analysis results need to be considered wisely.

 ## Trello dashboard